MultithreadCorner/Hydra.Python/docs/Events.rst

     h_event.setFlag(1, True)
     print (h_event.getFlag(1))  # True

-The host Events class provides a ``assign`` method to assign or copy the Events object.
-This is very useful method to avoid the nasty bugs for example:
+The host Events class provides an ``assign`` method to assign or copy the Events object.
+This is a very useful method to avoid the nasty bugs for example:

 .. code-block:: python

     h_event = hp.hostEvents5(10)
     h_event2 = hp.hostEvents5()

-    # Do things and later in code ...
+    # Do things and later in the code ...
     h_event2.assign(h_event)
     # This will create the exact same copy of the h_event in h_event2